Daylight Saving Time: How "Falling Back" Can Mess With Your Dog's Head

 "If you have a barky or reactive dog, prepare for a bit more of both on your first walk of the day," says behavior expert Sarah Wilson, author of Dogology: What Your Relationship With Your Dog Says About You.
 "I just bring extra treats and proactively help my dog connect with me to help them through this temporary readjustment phase."

 Of course, the one-hour time difference will almost certainly mean your dog is ready to "go" at what seems like the usual time, regardless of what the clock says.
-On Sunday, when it's time to "fall back" to Standard Time, while we get that extra hour in bed, it means our dogs awaken at their usual time wanting to relieve themselves.
+On Sunday, when we "fall back" to Standard Time, while we get that extra hour in bed, it means our dogs awaken at their usual time wanting to relieve themselves.
 Some dogs are nice enough to just snuggle in and let us sleep.
 But very young or very old dogs might not be able to hold it.
 Again, it's the same drill: Don't be surprised if a little accident happens while you're enjoying that extra hour of snooze time.
 It's not your dog's fault.

 Conversely, in the spring, don't be surprised if on the earlier walk your dog isn't quite prepared to do all aspects of her business just yet.
 You know how it is when you're dealing with jet lag -- things don't always, ahem, move along the way they do on your usual schedule.
 So, it's a good idea to carve out a few extra minutes in your morning this week to take your pup for an additional outing, just in case he didn't get around to doing number two.
 If that still isn't forthcoming, don't be surprised if you're met with a little accident when you return home (and do be nice about it -- it's not the dog's fault that the clock got reset).